hannahsooah/web/life-currently.md

         feel free to join me) and simply journaling while enjoying a cup of iced latte. i'm also in love with chasing sunsets and sunrises, and always down for an adventure if it involves coffee or good views :)</p>
-        <p>hobbies include but are not limited to: crocheting, making music, reading,
+        <p>hobbies include but are not limited to: crocheting, music, reading,
         and talking about exercise (but not quite exercising)</p>
         <ul class="actions"><li>
           <a href="https://maps.app.goo.gl/FVJFirSvpGH7tBCY6" class="button">surprise cafe rec ;)</a>